leren1/katacoda-scenarios/KTH_Salt/step1.md

 * Administrator rights
 * Ports 4505 and 4506 free on 127.0.0.1

-For this tutorial, we will be only using the Katacoda terminal.
+For this tutorial, we will only use the Katacoda terminal.
 The master needs to be installed on a server or VM while the minion can be installed on nearly any operating system.
 We'll be installing the master and the minion on the same machine by using the terminal.
-The master binds on ports 4505 and 4506 and so they must be available if you are installing on your own machine.
+The master binds on ports 4505 and 4506 and so they must be available if you are installing it on your own machine.

 ## Installation
 **Note: to make sure everything works properly, we will ensure that the commands have root access by using `sudo`.**